ci-group/learning_machines_robobo/examples/docker_tutorial/README.md

 #  * First, we update apt, to make sure we are installing the latest version of everything
 #  * Second, we are installing git
 #  * Third, we are removing some junk files that were created in the process.
-#    (You don'& have to bother about this third step)
+#    (You don't have to bother about this third step)
 RUN apt-get -y update && apt-get install -y git && rm -rf /var/lib/apt/lists/*
 ```